Strike-Through Pricing

 Set up customer price levels that customers can view in your web store after they log in.
 See Set Customer Price Level.

-Before using Strike-Through Pricing, be aware of the following:
+Before you use Strike-Through Pricing, note the following:

 -